ericavmorris/beginner-py-sorting-hat/README.md

 <h4>6. lists</h4>

 Now we have a way to calculate user breakdown, we have to create a put our houses in a list.
-A list is exactly what it sounds like, a data structure in Python that is a ordered sequence of elements.
+A list is exactly what it sounds like, an ordered sequence of elements.
   ```
 houses = []
 if gryf_total > 0: